Caeden117/Curved-UI-Utility/README.md

 Currently WIP.
 I plan on utilizing the GitHub Wiki to document the various components and features of Curved UI Utility.

 # TODO
-- Add some editor tools to speed up setup on existing UI configurations.
+- Add some editor tooling to speed up initial setup.
 - Test Curved UI Utility in earlier Unity versions
 - Create more Demo games/scenes to further test Curved UI Utility